South Vancouver Island Community Bat Program

 In natural settings, bats would roost in wildlife trees.
 Wildlife trees are dead or dying trees with hollow middles, flaking bark, and insect-riddled wood that provide important habitat to bats, many birds, and other wildlife.
 Unfortunately, most wildlife trees in the Victoria area have been removed for safety or aesthetic reasons.
 Bat houses, like bird houses, provide roosts in areas where little natural habitat remains.
 If you are interested in a bat house for your property, please contact us.

 Many people are uncomfortable with bats in their home or outbuildings.
 One of our goals is to help people who feel it is necessary to remove bats from their buildings do so in a way that limits any harm to the bats.
-HAT will visit homeowners with bat colonies and help them develop a plan to exclude the bats and provide some alternate place for them to roost and raise their young.
+HAT offers consultation to homeowners with bat colonies and help them develop a plan to exclude the bats and provide some alternate place for them to roost and raise their young.
 We will help you identify what time of year to exclude the bats, what renovations will reduce the chances of bats re-occupying your home, and find place for a bat house for colony to use.
 Contact us if you have a colony and would like help with exclusions.
 HAT is also establishing relationships with local pest control agencies to inform about best practices for dealing with bats in peoples’ homes.

 To learn more about bats, HAT uses a bat detector to do acoustic monitoring of bats and their colonies.
 With bats’ rich array of echolocation behaviour and a bat detector we can learn what species are in a colony (often more than 1 species occupies the same site), and learn what times of day and seasons bats are most active.
 Understanding bat behaviour, for instance when pups first start to fly, is an important part of being able to have an effective conservation program.
 Acoustic monitoring is completely non-invasive – the detector simply listens to the bat echolocation calls.